Why Can't I Hear Waze In My Car

 B. Check Car’s Audio Source

-- On your car’s infotainment system, navigate to the Audio or Source menu.
+1. On your car’s infotainment system, go to the Audio or Source menu.

 C. “Play Audio Over Bluetooth” in Waze

-- Look for an option like “Play audio over Bluetooth” or “Bluetooth audio”.
-Make sure this is toggled ON.
-If it’s off, Waze might try to play through your phone speaker even when connected to the car.
+2. Find “Play audio over Bluetooth” or “Bluetooth audio” and toggle it ON.
+If it’s off, Waze plays through your phone speaker even when Bluetooth is connected.

 D. Restart Bluetooth Connection

-- Turn your phone’s Bluetooth back on and re-pair if necessary.
+5. Turn your phone’s Bluetooth back on and re-pair if prompted.

 Step 4: Test Waze Playback Outside Your Car

-- Start navigation in Waze and see if you can hear the prompts through your phone’s speaker.
+• Start navigation in Waze and listen for prompts through your phone’s speaker.

-- If you can hear it now, the problem lies with the Bluetooth connection or your car’s audio settings.
-If you still can’t hear it, the issue is likely with the Waze app or your phone’s general audio settings.
+• If you can hear it through the phone speaker, the issue is in the Bluetooth connection or your car’s audio settings — go back to Step 3.
+If you still can’t hear it, the issue is the Waze app or your phone’s audio settings — continue to Steps 5–9.

 Step 5: Check Your Phone’s Notification Settings

-- On Android: Go to Settings > Apps > Waze > Notifications.
-Ensure that notifications are allowed and that specific categories (like “Navigation Alerts” or “Voice Guidance”) are not silenced or blocked.
+• Android: Go to Settings → Apps → Waze → Notifications.
+Confirm notifications are allowed and that “Navigation Alerts” or “Voice Guidance” categories are not silenced.
+Also check that Do Not Disturb is off, or set to allow Waze through.

 Step 6: Ensure Location Services (GPS) are Enabled for Waze

-- On Android: Go to Settings > Location and ensure it’s turned ON.
-Then, go to Settings > Apps > Waze > Permissions and ensure “Location” is set to “Allow all the time” or “Allow only while using the app.”
+• Android: Go to Settings → Location and confirm it’s ON.
+Then go to Settings → Apps → Waze → Permissions → Location and set it to “Allow all the time” or “Allow only while using the app.”

-- On iPhone: Go to Settings > Privacy & Security > Location Services and ensure it’s ON.
-Then, tap on Waze in the list and set Location to “Always” or “While Using the App.”
+• iPhone: Go to Settings → Privacy & Security → Location Services and confirm it’s ON.
+Tap Waze in the list and set Location to “Always” or “While Using the App.”

 Step 7: Update Waze and Your Phone’s Operating System

-- Update Waze: Open the Google Play Store (Android) or App Store (iPhone), search for Waze, and tap “Update” if an update is available.
+• Update Waze: Open the Google Play Store (Android) or App Store (iPhone), search for Waze, and tap “Update” if available.

-- Android: Go to Settings > System > System update.
+• Update Android: Go to Settings → System → System update.

-- iPhone: Go to Settings > General > Software Update.
+• Update iPhone: Go to Settings → General → Software Update.

 Step 8: Check Wi-Fi vs. Cellular Data Settings